Who We Are

 Any direct quote attributed to a historical figure is put through a separate verification pass.
 If the quote cannot be traced to a real, documented source — a letter, diary entry, newspaper account, or published memoir — it is removed before publication.
 We do not publish paraphrases as direct quotes.

-The article is reviewed for clarity, completeness, and accuracy of metadata (descriptions, keywords, image attribution).
-Weak or vague passages are rewritten.
-The article must meet a minimum word count and structural standard before it qualifies for publication.
+A separate automated pass checks clarity, completeness, metadata, repeated claims, image attribution, and required article sections.
+Weak or vague passages are sent through a source-bound rewrite.
+The article must meet minimum content and structural standards before it qualifies for publication.

 Publication